 The Philippines has expensive retail electricity: partly for historic governance and competition reasons, and partly because it is a archipelago of 7000 islands.
-Taxes raised on normal consumers are used to subsidise extremely expensive diesel-powered electricity generation on many scattered islands whilst cheap distributed solar electricity can now be produced for only 25% of the price of diesel-powered retail electricity.
+Taxes raised on normal consumers are used to subsidise extremely expensive diesel-powered electricity generation 100% on many scattered islands whilst cheap distributed solar electricity can now be produced for only 25% of the price of diesel-powered retail electricity.
 This price difference is a stark opportunity for Philippines consumers to take advantage of the abundant free sunshine that pours onto each island everyday by just installing rooftop solar panels and DC to AC inverters.
 Rooftop solar will replace dirty expensive retail electricity with clean electricty generated directly almost for free !
 The graph below shows wholesale prices but these will double if you buy your electricity from a normal distribution company because of their profits and many many taxes.
-You are not taxed anything on electricity that you make yourself!
+LCoE Electricity prices do not include distribution charges or any of the special Philippines surcharges for missionary, exchange rate adjustment and fossil fuel price increase charges.
+You are not taxed anything or surcharged on electricity that you make yourself and making electricity locally can increase resiliency and efficiency.

-Many organisations that try to help people around the World have noticed the huge opportunity for rooftop solar power in the Philippines and these philanthropic organisations have prepared detailed reports to explain the current problems and golorious opportunities to save money, capture free energy, and then enhance development generally and especially in smaller communities.
+Many organisations that try to help people around the World have noticed the huge opportunity for rooftop solar power in the Philippines and these philanthropic organisations have prepared detailed reports to explain the current problems and glorious opportunities to save money, capture free energy, and then enhance development generally and especially in smaller communities.
+The Philippines has many electricity blackouts and brownouts so making electricity yourself can assist local batteries and generators when the grid supplies are too weak or have failed.
 This 2018 report: by Sarah Ahmed and IEEFE explains all the problems and opportunities very well.
 Some quotes are taken from her report and pasted below:

 'Solar energy makes sense for consumers especially in areas such as Visayas and Mindanao which are already experiencing rotating brownouts.
 It provides an immediate solution that can be installed and commissioned in as short as a few days.
 According to the EPIA, a 1-MW solar power plant can be installed in under six weeks, while smaller systems only take a day to install.'